How to remove nofollow attribute from your WordPress blog

 1. Changing WordPress Core

-Editing Wordpress core might not be a good idea for bloggers who are not very familiar with coding.
+Editing WordPress core might not be a good idea for bloggers who are not very familiar with coding.
 For others, like me, who can do any code editing, online through FTP or offline, this is something that they do everyday.
 That would save the time of downloading, installing and making work another plugin.
 However, keep in mind that you need to redo this action every time you do an upgrade.

 There is only one file you need to edit and all you have to do is remove the word nofollow.
 This word is located at wp-includes/comment-template.php on line 148.
 It looks like this: